quiltdata/quilt/quilt_repository_format.md

 ### import
 - eliminate search for quilt_packages directory
-- lookup package hash in contents manifest
+- lookup package hash in contents
-    - by tag: package->tags->tag->hash
+    - by tag: package/tags/tag->hash
-    - by version: package->versions->version->hash
+    - by version: package/versions/version->hash
     - by hash (verify hash is associated with package)
 - read package manifest (find by hash)
 - parse package tree (as before)